captainPanda2002/captainPanda2002.github.io/_posts/2016-10-09-Blog-Lesson-5.md

     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>I need to work on being more collaborative and maybe helping others out a little more rather than just sit there when I've completed the set task.
+It is quite hard to set these targets because it's a full analysis of the lesson but I feel like doing this is actually helping me.
 Nothing limited my learning.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>